CMC — Critical Metals and Circularity

 03

-• The cluster grows in value together — and roughly 80% of the new value created after joining, the uplift, stays with the owners.
+• The group grows in value together — and roughly 80% of the new value created after joining stays with the SME owners who built it.

-• Ownership begins at cluster close.
-Tokenisation and listing follow as progressive liquidity stages — a roadmap, not a promise of the first morning.
+• Ownership begins at close.
+The collective 2.2 Billion US$ public listing by 2030 is the progressive liquidity stage — a roadmap, not a promise of the first morning.

 04